koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 ## Activation additions in generative models

-[Larsen et al. (2015)](https://arxiv.org/abs/1512.09300) found visual attribute vectors in the latent space of a variational autoencoder, using an algebraic approach very similar to ours.
+[Larsen et al. (2015)](https://arxiv.org/abs/1512.09300) found visual attribute vectors in the latent space of a variational autoencoder, using an algebraic approach similar to ours.
 For example, building on this work, White's ["Sampling Generative Networks" (2016)](https://arxiv.org/abs/1609.04468) christened a "smile vector" which was

 > computed by simply subtracting the mean vector for images without the smile attribute from the mean vector for images with the smile attribute.
 This smile vector can then be applied to in a positive or negative direction to manipulate this visual attribute on samples taken from latent space (p.
 > 6..